Invariants

 The arguments of the method are in scope within the preserved block.

-If there is no method signature, the preserved is a default block that applies to
+If there is no method signature, the preserved block is a default block that is

-all methods that don’t have a specific preserved block, including the fallback()
+used for all methods that don’t have a specific preserved block, including the

 The with